The dream versus reality

 In all spheres of our lives, one of the most important factors that will determine our success is our social network.
 The more we are surrounded, the more chances we have to get out of difficult situations.
 According to Stephanie, even our relationship with our partner can benefit from a strong social network because when our family approves of our spouse, we are more likely to want to make our family life succeed.

 Don’t forget about the positive impacts on our children as well.
-Our children learn to trust other people who will give him different learning experiences and skills than you and your spouse.
+Our children learn to trust other people who will give them different learning experiences and skills than you and your spouse.
 They will also benefit from seeing their parents in healthy and harmonious relationships that may sometimes include conflict.
 They will learn to develop strategies and apply them in their own relationships with others.